 The first thing to add to your grocery list for Ramadan is berries, dry fruits, and nuts.
-We recommend adding these because walnuts, almonds, pistachios, and all types of berries are a great source of healthy nutrients.
+We recommend adding these because walnuts, almonds, pistachios, and all types of berries are great sources of healthy nutrients.
 They are also used in a variety of dishes from suhoor to iftar.
-They also make a healthy snack for those uncontrollable pre-suhoor and post-iftaar cravings.
+They also make a healthy snack for the uncontrollable pre-suhoor and post-iftaar cravings.
 Snacking on nuts and berries will help you feel light during the fast.

 One of the most essential things to buy before Ramadan is a bag of rice.
 Besides samosas and other fried food, we really look forward to the dishes that include rice, especially biryani.
 So, if you use rice excessively during Ramadan, it is best to replace white rice with brown rice.

-The next and most important item on our grocery list for Ramadan is dates.
+The next, and perhaps one of the most important items on our grocery list for Ramadan, is palm dates.
 We do not need to explain the benefits and importance of dates to our Muslim readers.
-Dates are a quintessential part of this month, and we all tend to fill up our fridges with dates and like to give or receive dates as a gift in this month.
+Dates are a quintessential part of this month, and we all tend to fill up our fridges with dates and like to give or receive dates as a gift this month.

 They are a good source of vitamins, minerals, and energy that can keep you fresh and active throughout the day.
 If you do not like eating it raw, you can find many varieties of dates in the market, such as date chocolates, almond filled dates, or snack bars made of date.
 You can even use dates for a variety of recipes and smoothies.

 Do not underestimate the value of dates by looking at their size.
 They might seem small, but having a few dates can, surprisingly, keep you satisfied for longer than expected.
 Moreover, these éclair-like fruits are also a good source to satisfy your cravings for something sweet.